 I’m in Brussels on a layover unable to sleep my full 8 hours…..again.
 I know what’s coming, the nagging realization starts to surface inside of me….my drinking is getting kinda out of control.
 How many did I have this time?
 3, 4, 5…..
 I’m unable to remember.
 Annoyed and aware my pick-up time is only 3 hours from now, I feel sick to my stomach from having had too much beer this time cause is Brussels!
 I dread the thought of working all the way back to New York with a hangover

 My mind is racing with the annoying thoughts about myself ~ “What’s wrong with you?”
-“You said you would stop at 2” “What happen to your self-control?”
-“How will you feel if you end up like one of the the people lying in the gutter because you’ve lost everything?”
+“You said you would stop at 2” “What happens to your self-control?”
+“How will you feel if you end up like one of the people lying in the gutter because you’ve lost everything?”

 Next, come the promises to me to do things differently tomorrow.
 To find a way to fix this.
 Get back in control.